 On May 15, 2015 necessary measures on the country switching to the terrestrial digital television broadcasting were completed.

-367 radio broadcasting transmitters of different wave spectra ensure terrestrial broadcasting of sound programs: “First National Channel of Belarusian Radio”, “Culture Radio Channel”, “Radius-FM”, “Stolitsa” and other programs (including regional and commercial programs).
+421 radio broadcasting transmitters of different wave spectra ensure terrestrial broadcasting of sound programs: “First National Channel of Belarusian Radio”, “Culture Radio Channel”, “Radius-FM”, “Stolitsa” and other programs (including regional and commercial programs).

 The main goals of the television broadcasting organizations are the increase in the volume of television and sound programs broadcasting, expansion of transmitting equipment service area, services quality improvement.

-Postal communication is an integral part of the industrial and social infrastructure of the Republic of Belarus and operates within its territory to meet the needs of individuals, legal entities, and state administration authorities with regard to postal services.
+Postal communication sector is an integral part of the industrial and social infrastructure of the Republic of Belarus and operates within its territory to meet the needs of individuals, legal entities, and state administration authorities with regard to postal services.

-With the purpose of liberalization of postal services in 2015-2016 the Ministry of Communication and Information issued four special permissions (licenses) to carry out the activities in the filed of postal services rendering with regard to mailing: GloBel24 LLC, Autolightexpress LLC, DPD Bel LLC, Nasha Pochta CJSC, SDEK-Bel LLC, Roscherk LLC, KyrierBy LLC, Grevtsov Publisher LLC, GiperMall LLC, RUE Specialnaya svyaz, PC Sapsan Express, Taisu LLC, M&M Militzer&Munch JLLC.
+With the purpose of liberalization of postal services market in 2015-2018 the Ministry of Communications and Informatization issued thirteen special permissions (licenses) to carry out the activities in the filed of postal services rendering with regard to mailing: GloBel24 LLC, Autolightexpress LLC, DPD Bel LLC, Nasha Pochta CJSC, SDEK-Bel LLC, Roscherk LLC, KyrierBy LLC, Grevtsov Publisher LLC, GiperMall LLC, RUE Specialnaya svyaz, PC Sapsan Express, Taisu LLC, M&M Militzer&Munch JLLC.

-In the Republic of Belarus the function of mandatory provision of universal postal services throughout the territory of the Republic of Belarus is assigned to Republican Unitary Enterprise of Postal Communications “Belpochta” (RUE Belpochta).
+In the Republic of Belarus the function of mandatory provision of universal postal services throughout the territory of the Republic of Belarus is assigned to the Republican Unitary Enterprise of Postal Communications “Belpochta” (RUE Belpochta).
 An extensive network of post offices is responsive to all requirements of population, expanding the range of services rendered, including secondary services.